In a tidy Wisconsin town, a family's reach stretches far beyond plumbing fixtures.

 Blackwolf Run's River Course is laid out in a glacial river basin.

-expensive restaurants in the state, with such entrees as rabbit loin with foie gras cream and dover sole with lobster and
+Dining: At Kohlers American Club, the Immigrant Room is one of the fanciest men are required to wear jackets and expensive restaurants in the state, with such entrees as rabbit loin with foie gras cream and dover sole with lobster and caviar.

 Guests also can dine at the less-formal Horse & Plow, the Winery Bar and the Wisconsin Room.